Quickstart

 This is where Ignition - Axle’s consumer facing consent widget - comes into play.
 This guide will walk you through setting up Ignition, obtaining access tokens, and making API requests against the Axle API.

-Make a POST request to /ignition with a redirect url - the URL we’ll redirect the user to after linking their account - and optionally a webhook url.
+Make a POST request to /ignition.
 In return, you’ll retrieve an ignitionToken which you’ll need to pass to your app’s client.
 This token will be used to initialize Ignition and allows us to create secure, trackable session with your user.

 curl --request POST \